 - Floating floors ensure your wood, LVT or laminate or Evocore work with underfloor heating systems.

 - If you’re keeping your flooring for a sustained period of time, you may want to sand and re-finish the wood to restore back to its former beauty – especially in high traffic areas.
 Engineered Wood Flooring can’t be sanded as many times as Solid Wood due to the composition of the flooring; the thickness of the solid wood veneer determines how many times it can be re-sanded.
 Laminate Flooring can’t be sanded at all.

 - Because the flooring isn’t attached to the sub-floor, it can move slightly when walking over it.
 However this is often tiny movements, caused by the underlay compressing underfoot.

 - A hollow or echoed sound can sometimes occur when walking over a floating floor.
 This is because it’s easier for vibrations to travel between the flooring and sub-floor or underlay.
 This problem can be prevented by using a good quality underlay.

 Floating Floors are a viable option if you value both time and the amount of money you’d like to spend on your new flooring.
 Although the flooring options may be more cost-effective, cheap wood flooring doesn’t mean poor quality.
-Our range of Engineered Wood Flooring and Laminates only use the highest quality products, made exactly to our design specifications to ensure you never have to compromise on quality.
+Our range of Engineered Wood Flooring, Laminates and Evocore only use the highest quality products, made exactly to our design specifications to ensure you never have to compromise on quality.